 The rsofun package allows to calibrate parameters of the pmodel and biomee models via the calib_sofun() function.
-The implementation of the calibration is fairly flexible and can be adapted to a specific use-case via a cost function (used as metrics for the optimization routines in calib_sofun()).
+The implementation of the calibration is fairly flexible and can be adapted to a specific use-case via a tailor-made cost function (used as metrics for the optimization routines in calib_sofun()).
 The package provides a set of standard cost functions named cost_*, which can be used for a variety of calibrations (different sets of model parameters, using various target variables, etc.).
 Alternatively, it’s possible to write a more specific new cost function to be used together with calib_sofun().

 Calibration to GPP using RMSE and GenSA optimizer